guireibar/teamcity-documentation/topics/create-pipeline.md

 ## Takeaway

 * A build chain is a sequence of builds connected with snapshot dependencies.
 A snapshot corresponds to a certain commit in the source code.
-* Builds in a chain can pass artifacts to each other, if you configure artifact dependencies between them.
+* Builds in a chain can pass artifacts to each other if you configure artifact dependencies between them.
 * Builds in a chain can run sequentially or in parallel.
 You can create chains with dozens of builds, and only the number of available build agents limits how many of them can run simultaneously.
 * When any chained build is triggered, TeamCity composes and runs the whole chain from start to finish.
 As triggers can only consider preceding builds, it is convenient to add one VCS trigger in the very last build of a chain.
 * You can limit what scopes of the source projects are relevant to each build configuration.
-This allows preventing excessive build runs.
+This prevents excessive build runs.
 * You can create a logical _composite_ configuration to gather the results of multiple dependency builds.
 Such a configuration doesn't require a build agent and only serves as an aggregator.